-Gardeners in USDA Zones 3 to 9 may consider this tree.
+Gardeners in USDA Hardiness Zones three to nine may consider this tree.
 It is native to North and Central America.

 Size & Shape

-At maturity, this species will be 20-35' tall and wide.
+At maturity, this species will be 20 to 35 feet tall and wide.

 This tree can tolerate a wide variety of light conditions and can grow in full sun to full shade.

-The leaves are blue-green and oblong, ovate or elliptical.
-They are 2 to 5" long.
-In the fall you will be rewarded with a display of leaves that may be yellow, orange, purple or red.
+The leaves are blue-green and oblong, ovate, or elliptical.
+They are two to five feet long.
+In the fall you will be rewarded with a display of leaves that may be yellow, orange, purple, or red.